NLeSC/guide/language_guides/r.md

 ### Testing and checking

 [Testthat](https://github.com/hadley/testthat) is a testing package by Hadley Wickham.
-[Testing chapter](http://r-pkgs.had.co.nz/tests.html) of a book [R packages](http://r-pkgs.had.co.nz) describes in detail testing process in R with use of `testthat`.
-Further, [testthat: Get Started with Testing](https://journal.r-project.org/archive/2011-1/RJournal_2011-1_Wickham.pdf) by Whickham may also provide a good starting point.
+[Testing chapter](https://r-pkgs.org/testing-basics.html) of a book [R packages](https://r-pkgs.org/) describes in detail testing process in R with use of `testthat`.
+Further, [testthat: getting started with testing](https://vita.had.co.nz/papers/testthat.pdf) by Whickham may also provide a good starting point.

-See also [checking](http://r-pkgs.had.co.nz/check.html) and [testing](http://r-pkgs.had.co.nz/tests.html) R packages. note that within RStudio R package check and R package test can be done via simple toolbar clicks.
+See also [checking](https://r-pkgs.org/workflow101#sec-workflow101-r-cmd-check) and [testing](https://r-pkgs.org/testing-basics.html) R packages.
+Note that within RStudio R package check and R package test can be done via simple toolbar clicks.

 ### Continuous integration